codingforpleasure/customized-workspace/Ubuntu/useful-resources/dimension_reduction.md

  The forward feature construction, unlike the backwards feature elimination technique, takes a bottom up approach, where it starts with one feature, progressively adding the next feature with the highest increase in performance.

+## UMAP

+Out of the few dimensionality reduction algorithms, UMAP is arguably the best performing as it keeps a significant portion of the high-dimensional local structure in lower dimensionality.

 # Linear algebra methods